kite-sdk/kite/README.md

 dataset repositories.
 If you're looking to read or write records directly to/from a storage system, the data module is for you.

+### CDK Morphlines

+The Morphlines module reduces the time and skills necessary to build and change Hadoop ETL stream processing applications that extract, transform and load data into Apache Solr, Enterprise Data Warehouses, HDFS, HBase or Analytic Online Dashboards.

 ### CDK Tools

 The tools module provides command-line tools and APIs for performing common tasks with